 Guardianship and Trusts Corp. provides court-ordered conservator services for individuals with disabilities in Davidson County or in one of eight nearby counties in middle Tennessee.
 After a hearing in which the court finds that a person lacks the capacity for decision-making and self-care due to disabilities of age or other vulnerabilities, the court appoints GTC to serve as guardian of the person, conservator of the person’s property, or both.
 GTC’s role is to assess and coordinate living arrangements, health care, insurance, finances, and legal representation if necessary.
 The goal is to assist the client in managing his or her affairs in the way that he or she would if able, maintaining the person in the least restrictive setting while maximizing the person’s financial resources.

-GTC became the court-appointed conservator for six individuals in 2015.
+GTC became the court-appointed conservator for two additional wards in 2016.
 Adult Protective Services (APS) had identified one of these individuals and asked the Seventh Circuit Court of Davidson County Probate Division to assign Guardianship and Trusts Corp.
 (GTC) as the guardian and conservator due to abuse, exploitation or neglect.
 These individuals required immediate and intensive intervention, and all three have improved significantly since coming under our care:

 1) “Cecil” was an indigent veteran with no family and a girlfriend accused of neglect and exploitation.
 He was already hospitalized when the court named GTC emergency temporary conservator.
 This gentleman declined rapidly, and GTC was in place to make difficult decisions to improve the quality of life he had left and ultimately, to allow him to die with dignity.
 He passed peacefully and GTC worked with the Department of Veteran’s Affairs, Metro Social Services, Nashville National Cemetery and a private funeral home to ensure that he received a proper burial.
 None of this would have been possible without the Court’s appointment of GTC.